active-group/reacl/doc/intro.md

     (reacl/return :app-state new-value)))
 ```

-It is rendered as a simple primitive dropdown element.
-Primitive DOM
+It is rendered as a `select` element, a simple primitive
-elements often offer an event handler like `onchange` here, which is
+dropdown.
+Primitive DOM elements often offer an event handler like
-called when the user selects a new item.
-We use it to send a message
+`onchange` here, which is called when the user selects a new item.
+We
-to the component, which then triggers an update of the application
+use it to send a message to the component, which then triggers an
-state of the component.
-The current application state of the component
+update of the application state of the component.
+The current
-is named `value` here, and is passed to the `select` element so that
+application state of the component is named `value` here, and is
-it shows the currently selected option.
+passed to the `select` element so that it shows the currently selected
+option.

 Notice that this component is defined independently of the toplevel
 *application state* of our little clock application.
 In order to use